 Suzanne mentioned that she thought that some form of formalised education is useful when coming into Estates, simply because of the organisational side of the role.
 Suzanne, along with others, have done online qualifications to fill in any gaps in their knowledge.
 Susan has done these and found that it just keeps her up to date with what’s happening in the estate’s world.

-I briefly mentioned about technical skills, and that was another factor that surprised me when talking to these women.
+I briefly mentioned technical skills, and that was another factor that surprised me when talking to these women.
 Not one of them feels like they need the technical side to be where they are today.
 Estates is not just about the maintenance aspect of the job.

 Is the Estates & Facilities sector Male Dominated?